NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Zone Thermal Comfort ASHRAE 55 Adaptive Model 90% Acceptability Status []

 This field is to report whether the operative temperature falls into the 90% acceptability limits of the adaptive comfort in ASHRAE 55-2010.
-A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable.
+A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable (when unoccupied or running average outdoor temp is outside the range of 10.0 to 33.5C).

 #### Zone Thermal Comfort ASHRAE 55 Adaptive Model 80% Acceptability Status [ ]

 This field is to report whether the operative temperature falls into the 80% acceptability limits of the adaptive comfort in ASHRAE 55-2010.
-A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable.
+A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable (when unoccupied or running average outdoor temp is outside the range of 10.0 to 33.5C).

 #### Zone Thermal Comfort ASHRAE 55 Adaptive Model Running Average Outdoor Air Temperature [C]